iliailinskii/test-cases/README.md

 All cases in this repository are real interview tech tasks for a senior data analyst position, mostly in marketing or growth teams.
 I rename companies to protect their anonymity.
 I chose only successful tech tasks.
 Thus, you can see an acceptable work level for successful data analyst tech interview completion.
-Basically, there are 3 types of tech interviews for data analysts:
+There are 3 types of tech interviews for data analysts:
 * Online test.
 Usually, test SQL skills.
 * Home task.
 The company provides a dataset and tech task description and gives 1 week for its solution.
 * Tech interview.
 Candidates are asked to write some scripts in SQL / Python during the interview.